 Age on Other Planets

 How old would you be on Mars?
-Each planet takes a different amount of time to orbit the Sun, so a "year" varies dramatically across the solar system.
-Mercury zips around in just 88 Earth days, while Neptune takes 165 Earth years for one orbit.
-Enter your age to discover how many planetary years old you'd be throughout the solar system.
+Each planet takes a different amount of time to orbit the Sun, so a "year" varies across the solar system.
+Mercury completes an orbit in 88 Earth days, while Neptune takes 165 Earth years.
+Enter your age to see how old you would be in planetary years throughout the solar system.

 How We Calculate This